 Windows as a service provides a new way to think about building, deploying, and servicing the Windows operating system.
+So, if you often find yourself wondering, “Are Windows updates necessary?”
+Consider this new approach.
 The Windows as a service model is focused on continually providing new capabilities and updates while maintaining a high level of hardware and software compatibility.
 Deploying new versions of Windows is simpler than ever before.
 Microsoft releases new features two to three times per year rather than the traditional upgrade cycle where new features are only made available every few years.
 Ultimately, this model replaces the need for traditional Windows deployment projects.

 Prior to Windows 10, Microsoft released new versions of Windows every few years.
 This traditional deployment schedule imposed a training burden on users because the feature revisions were often significant.
 That schedule also meant waiting long periods without new features.
 This scenario doesn’t work well in today’s rapidly changing world.
 A world in which new security, management, and deployment capabilities are necessary to address challenges.
 Windows as a service will deliver smaller feature updates two times per year, around March and September, to help address these issues.

 Deploying Windows 10 is simpler than with previous versions of Windows.
 When migrating from earlier versions of Windows, an easy in-place upgrade process can be used to automatically preserve all apps, settings, and data.
 And once running Windows 10, deployment of Windows 10 feature updates will be equally simple.